2018–19 Hull City A.F.C. season: Kits

-The home kit for the 2018–19 season was unveiled on 8 June 2018, manufactured by Umbro, the shirt is a traditional black and amber vertical stripped design, complemented by black with amber trim shorts and amber socks with black bands.
+The home kit for the 2018–19 season was unveiled on 8 June 2018, manufactured by Umbro, the shirt is a traditional black and amber vertical striped design, complemented by black with amber trim shorts and amber socks with black bands.
 The away kit was unveiled on 20 July 2018 as all black with amber trim.

 The third kit was revealed on 13 August 2018, as all white shirts and socks with Sulphur Spring detailing.
 With the shorts being Sulphur Spring.
 SportPesa is the shirt sponsor and in March 2019 it was announced that this sponsorship would be extended to the 2019–20 season.

 Awards

 The annual awards for the club took place on 7 May 2019 and saw Jarrod Bowen pick-up the Player of the Year, Players' Player of the Year and Supporters' Player of the Year awards.

 Evandro Goebel was presented with the Goal of the Season award for his goal against Aston Villa on 19 January 2019.
 Keane Lewis-Potter took the award for Academy Player of the Year.